NARCOG Regional Transit Agency COVID-19 Guidelines and Safety Precautions - June 15, 2020

 Many of those served through our agency are older adults and individuals with severe underlying chronic medical conditions.
 These are the individuals the Centers for Disease Control and Prevention (CDC) indicates are at higher risk for developing serious complications from Coronavirus Disease 2019 (COVID-19).

 Our agency is taking the necessary steps to protect our riders and our employees.
-The following operating procedures are effective immediately:
+The following operating procedures are effective June 15, 2020:

 Schedule a Ride by calling - 256-580-2088

 The NARCOG Regional Transit Agency operates in Lawrence and Morgan County and serves both rural and urban areas.
 This service is available by scheduling a ride at least 24 hours in advance and no later than 2:00pm the day before by calling the numbers listed above.

 Hours of Operation: Monday through Friday from 7:00am until 5:00pm.

 Each rural trip is $2 for every 5 miles.
 No one-way rural trip is over $10.

 Trips outside of the NARCOG RTA service area are $1 per mile and are limited to a 50-mile radius of the NARCOG office and must remain inside the State of Alabama.
 Fares must be paid in exact change upon boarding.
 Connect cards are available for $20 and can be purchased at the NARCOG Transit office or from a NARCOG Transit driver.

 The NARCOG Regional Transit Agency is a cooperative program of the North Central Alabama Regional Council of Governments in conjunction with the Lawrence County Commission, the Morgan County Commission, the City of Decatur, the Alabama Department of Transportation and the Federal Transit Administration.
 NARCOG Regional Transit Agency serves the transportation needs of the general public throughout Lawrence and Morgan counties.